- Progress through partnership: Abbott and Partners In Health combine expertise in Haiti

 With Haiti’s rich agricultural history and ideal growing conditions in the Central Plateau, there is tremendous opportunity to expand local peanut cultivation – which will provide a reliable supply for the new facility.

-In 2013, working together with PIH’s local partner organizations, Zanmi Lasante and Zanmi Agrikol, as well as the international nonprofit TechnoServe, the partnership piloted a new business supply chain model to expand the supply of quality, cost-competitive peanuts while boosting incomes for approximately 300 local smallholder farmers.
+Working together with PIH’s local partner organizations, Zanmi Lasante and Zanmi Agrikol, as well as the international nonprofit TechnoServe, the partnership piloted a new business supply chain model to expand the supply of quality, cost-competitive peanuts while boosting incomes for approximately 300 local smallholder farmers.
 These farmers acquired new skills and expertise in farming practices, and received financing for seeds, fertilizer and other supplies.
 In addition, 35 local residents were recruited and trained to provide services, such as tillage and harvest collection.
-Initial results indicate the effort has significantly improved crop quality, while increasing farmers’ incomes.
+Results indicate the effort has significantly improved crop quality, while increasing farmers’ incomes.
 Based on the success of the pilot, other partners are now replicating and expanding this model across Haiti, with the goal of improving farming practices and boosting income for farmers across the country.

 “Haiti is actually a very rich country in terms of natural resources,” says Stenio Louis-Jeune, a PIH agronomist.
 “The PIH-Abbott partnership is showing Haitians how to use those natural resources to create real change in their country.”